samuelthomas2774/nxapi-znca-api/docs/api.md

      */
     na_id?: string;
     /**
-     * The user's Coral user ID.
+     * The user's Coral user ID from Account/Login or Account/GetToken (`result.user.id`).
      *
      * Only used for web service authentication (hash method 2).
      *